 As you’d expect from Soho House, rooms have been tastefully put together in a chic neutral palette with muted colours and design details inspired by the 1950s and 1970s.

 Rooms come in a range of sizes.
-Even the 17-sq-foot ‘tiny room’ has a king size bed and makes for a comfortable sleep in between soaking up all that Shoreditch has to offer.
+Even the 17-square-foot ‘tiny room’ has a king-size bed and makes for a comfortable sleep in between soaking up all that Shoreditch has to offer.

 On the ground floor is Cecconi’s Italian restaurant where you can gorge on delicious Northern Italian cicchetti, pizza and pasta.
 But when it comes to bars and restaurants, in this location you’ll be really spoilt for choice.

 Boundary is a redbrick Victorian printing warehouse turned stylish hotel with rooms designed by Sir Terence and Vicki Conran.

 It’s located in yet another Shoreditch hotspot, close to the boutiques of Redchurch Street.
 The hotel rooms are sandwiched between the fabulous Albion restaurant on the ground floor (where breakfast is served) and the popular buzzing rooftop bar which offers fabulous views of the city.

 The Rooftop Bar & Grill is one of the best spots in Shoreditch.
 Sip champagne under the fairy lights and even if oysters aren’t your thing, there’s lots more on the menu to choose from.